Funerals

 “Love isn’t how you feel, it’s what you do.”
 Madeline L’Engle, Wind in the Door (1974).

 As chaplain to the community and for the people of Wake Forest, Ed Christman was always present in times of grief and mourning.
-He was likely involved, in some way, with the majority of funerals within the Wake Forest community — faculty, staff, and on rare occasions, students.
-Ed would work with the family members to organize a service, gather musicians, write the program, and contribute scripture, prayer, and/or eulogy.
-Over the years, he has led or participated in funerals for many of his own colleagues and friends.
+He was involved, in some way, with many of the funerals within the Wake Forest community — faculty, staff, and on rare occasions, students.

 “Jesse had large hands open to other hands, welcoming to life lived in the reality of the cross and resurrection of Jesus Christ.
 Jesse had a large heart open to hearts beating rhythms of joy for he knew who he was and where he was going–a sojourner in the wilderness bound for the Promised Land.